 Zucchini noodles are so essential to low carb eating, that they deserve their very own HOW TO MAKE post.
 Who would have thought that noodles can be made of vegetables?
-It still strikes me as odd, but, honestly, the idea is weirder than the taste.
 Zucchini noodles, also called zoodles, are no traditional pasta of course, but I have come to quite love them, and do not miss “real” pasta at all.

 Zoodles do not only help lowcarbies but also everyone who needs to eat gluten-free food!
 So knowing how to make these low carb zucchini noodles is a must.
 For us, they were a revelation as much as a relief, as they enable us to keep eating our beloved pasta dishes.
 In particular, they perfectly complement rich, tangy, creamy sauces.

-Moreover, zucchinis are very healthy.
+Moreover, zucchini – or courgettes – are very healthy.
 They contain many vitamins and also protein, dietary fibre and a good bunch of the minerals we need.
-For example, one of the most important minerals we need is potassium, which helps regulate fluid balance, muscle contractions and nerve signals.
+For example, one of the most important minerals we need every day is potassium, which helps regulate fluid balance, muscle contractions and nerve signals in our body.
 Zucchinis contain 295 milligrams of potassium per cup, or 8% of our recommended daily value.
 As for the carbs, 100 grams of zucchini contain a little over 3 grams, 2.5 grams of which are sugars.
 So that’s pretty low.

-Luckily, making zoodles is quick and really not hard.
-As a rule of thumb, you need one zucchini per person.
+Luckily, making zoodles is quick and really easy.
+As a rule of thumb, you need one zucchino or courgette per person.
 And the only tool you need is a spiralizer.
 You can use anything from a small handheld device to a standalone spiralizer with up to 10 different blades, or a fancy electric spiralizer.
 I still use a small handheld one but I am tempted to upgrade, even though I do like to work the zucchini with my hands.
 So it’s entirely up to you.

-Frying is ultra-quick.
-Heat olive oil in a non-stick pan, add your spiralized, drained zucchini stripes, a bit more salt and some pepper – and stir-fry them for just a few minutes.
+The frying itself is ultra-quick.
+Heat olive oil in a non-stick pan, add your spiralized, drained zucchini stripes, a bit more salt and some pepper – and then stir-fry them for just a few minutes.
 The goal is to keep them crunchy but not raw.
-They are ready when their colour changes into an intense green.
-Make sure you start frying the noodles only when your sauce is ready.
-As zoodles cool rather quickly it is important that you serve them immediately.

 Delicious green zucchini noodles!
 This is how you make this easy and tasty low carb pasta alternative.
 Great with a rich, tangy sauce.